Was ist das älteste Land? Unraveling the Complexities of Defining "Oldest Country"

 -

 Iran (Persia): The Persian Empire, which spanned vast territories and numerous centuries, presents another strong contender.
 The Persian civilization has a rich history, characterized by sophisticated administrative structures, cultural achievements, and a continuous sense of national identity, even during periods of foreign dominance.
 The various Persian empires, from the Achaemenid to the Safavid, and their influence across the region, solidify its claim as one of the oldest civilizations with lasting impact.
-Nevertheless, the current borders and governance structure are modern constructs.
+Despite this, the current borders and governance structure are modern constructs.

 -

 San Marino: Often cited as the world's oldest republic, San Marino claims continuous existence as an independent state since its founding in the 4th century CE.
 Its small size and relative isolation have contributed to its longevity.
-However, its claim is contested as the nation experienced periods of dependence, external pressure, and internal power struggles.
-Therefore, even if it meets the definition of “continuous existence,” other criteria might rule it out from the title.
+Still, its claim is contested as the nation experienced periods of dependence, external pressure, and internal power struggles.
+So, even if it meets the definition of “continuous existence,” other criteria might rule it out from the title.

 -